andgineer/hrcomparison/README.md

 ```

-For example to see test chart from folder `test` with file name starting from `2018` on the screen:
+For example to see on the screen chart created from files with names starting from `2018`
+in folder `test`:

 ```bash
     python chart.py test -p 2018